 IMPORTANT: The optional EconoMi\$er®2 does not include a controller.
 The EconoMi\$er2 is operated by a 4 to 20 mA signal from an existing field-supplied controller.
-See Fig. 55 for wiring information.
+See Fig. 53 for wiring information.

-Fig. 55 - EconoMi\$er2 with 4 to 20 mA Control Wiring
+Fig. 53 - EconoMi\$er2 with 4 to 20 mA Control Wiring

-EconoMi\$er IV (Field-Installed Accessory)
+EconoMiSer IV (Field-Installed Accessory)

-IMPORTANT: For 547K rooftop units EconoMi\$er IV is available as a factory-installed option for 04 - 06 units only.
+IMPORTANT: For 549K rooftop units EconoMi\$er IV is only available as a field-installed accessory.